 How Performio Supports High-Performance Sales Team

-During our research, we found only one paper that cited Sales Compensation as a driver of high-performance sales teams and sales culture.
-Was it a little disappointing to see Performio as an incentive compensation management software company?
-Absolutely not.
+During our research, we found only one paper that cited sales compensation as a driver of high-performance sales teams and sales culture.

 At Performio we have always seen incentive compensation as the lubricant that helps drive the sales machine.
 Sales compensation is almost a hygiene factor, meaning if you don’t get it right it will have a negative impact on performance.
 Praising your sales representative for their performance is a smart way to enhance individual happiness, improve performance and increase job satisfaction.
 Having a good incentive compensation plan will reward your sales team for its high performance and decrease the likelihood that they will in the future seek out employment from competitors.